-You can receive a one-off duty exemption/concession as an eligible pensioner when you buy a new or established home valued up to $750,000 to live in as your principal place of residence (PPR).
+As an eligible pensioner you can receive a one-off duty exemption or concession when you buy a new or established home, valued up to $750,000, to live in as your principal place of residence (PPR).

-To be eligible for the pensioner exemption/concession, you must:
+To be eligible for the pensioner exemption or concession, you must:

 - Hold a relevant concession card at the property settlement date,

-- Have never before received a pensioner exemption/concession in Victoria,
+- Have never received a pensioner exemption/concession in Victoria,

 - Buy the property for market value, and

-- Intend to live in the home as your PPR
+- Intend to live in the home as your principal place of residence.

-If you also qualify for the First Home Owner Grant, you must elect to receive either the first-home buyer duty reduction or the pensioner exemption/concession – whichever is worth more.
+If you also qualify for the First Home Owner Grant, you must elect to receive either the first-home buyer duty reduction or the pensioner exemption or concession, whichever is worth more.
 You cannot receive both.

-Eligible pensioners who have not claimed the exemption/concession and paid full duty can apply for refund.
-The declaration must be lodged within five years of the date the duty was paid.
-You should use SRO Duties Form 8F to apply for your refund.
+Eligible pensioners who have not claimed the exemption or concession and paid full duty can apply for refund up to five years after the duty was paid.

 Gather required information

-- Original and completed transfer of land, or land use entitlement form, and
+- Original and completed transfer of land or land use entitlement form.

-For dwellings constructed after transfer, you must also supply:
+For homes constructed after transfer, you must also supply:

-- Complete copy of the certificate of occupancy showing the mandatory inspection stages, and
+- A complete copy of the certificate of occupancy showing the mandatory inspection stages, and

-- Complete copy of the building contract (if applicable), or
+- A complete copy of the building contract (if applicable), or

-- Receipts and a statement itemising construction costs not referred to in the building contract if you are an owner/builder
+- If you are an owner/builder, receipts and a statement itemising construction costs not referred to in the building contract.

 For transactions where the vendor and the transferee are associated or related parties, you must also supply:

-If you are applying for a refund (using Form 8F), you must also supply:
+If you are applying for a refund using Form 8F, you must also supply a:

 - Copy of the registered transfer showing the Land Victoria dealing numbers, and